bigsol/What-is-Machine-Learning-/README.md

-# What-is-Machine-Learning-
+# What-is-Machine-Learning-?
-What is Machine Learning?
+What is Machine Learning ?

 Consider the traditional manner of building apps, as represented in the following diagram: